Species II

 Species II is a 1998 American science fiction horror thriller film directed by Peter Medak.
-The film is a sequel to Species (1995) and the second installment in the Species series.
+The film is a sequel to Species (1995) and the second installment of the Species franchise.
 The film stars Michael Madsen, Natasha Henstridge, Marg Helgenberger, Mykelti Williamson, George Dzundza, James Cromwell and Justin Lazard.
 In addition to Madsen and Helgenberger reprising their roles, Henstridge also returned for the sequel as a new character.
 The plot has Patrick Ross, the astronaut son of a senator, being infected by an extraterrestrial organism during a mission to Mars and causing the deaths of many women upon his return.
 To stop him, the scientists who created the human-extraterrestrial hybrid Sil in the original Species try using a more docile clone of hers, Eve.

 The film was theatrically released on April 10, 1998.
-It was both a commercial and a critical failure compared to its predecessor, only grossing $26.8 million while having the same production budget as its predecessor.
-Despite this, a sequel, Species III, was released in 2004, though it was made-for-television.
+Compared to its predecessor, the film was panned by critics and was a box-office bomb, only grossing $30 million worldwide, and $19.2 million domestically.
+Despite this, a made-for-television sequel, Species III, was released in 2004.

 Plot

-Commander Patrick Ross leads a human mission to Mars.
-Soil samples collected by the astronauts contain an alien substance which thaws aboard their capsule and contaminates them, causing a brief contact gap with mission control.
-The three astronauts return to Earth to public celebration, but an institutionalized former scientist, Dr. Cromwell, reacts to their return with violent panic.
-The three astronauts are examined and quarantined to prevent them from engaging in sexual intercourse for ten days.
-However, Patrick disregards the advice and sleeps with two women that night.
-Both women undergo an accelerated pregnancy in which their stomachs split open and half-alien children emerge, killing them.
-Patrick hides the rapidly growing alien children in a remote shed.
+While participating in a human mission to Mars, astronauts led by Commander Patrick Ross, Anne Sampas, and Dennis Gamble collect soil samples.
+While returning to Earth, the soil thaws and releases an alien substance that contaminates them and causes a brief contact gap with mission control.
+The trio return to Earth to public celebration, but an institutionalized former scientist, Dr. Cromwell, reacts to their return with violent panic.
+They are examined and quarantined to prevent them from engaging in sexual activity for ten days.
+However, Ross ignores this and has sex with two women.
+To his horror, the pair undergo accelerated pregnancies and die giving birth to human/alien hybrids, which he hides in his father's remote shed.

-Under military supervision, scientists led by Dr. Laura Baker have created a more docile clone of Sil, named Eve, in an effort to understand the alien life form and prepare for defense should it ever arrive on earth.
-An isolated Eve, undergoing tests in the lab, shows signs of great physiological excitement every time Patrick has sex with women.
-At the space center, Patrick sneaks into the lab and kills Dr. Orinsky, who had been trying to contact Dr. Cromwell about the astronauts' blood samples.
+Meanwhile, under military supervision, scientists led by Dr. Laura Baker have created a more docile clone of Sil named Eve in an effort to understand the alien life form and prepare for defense should it ever arrive on Earth.
+While in isolation and undergoing tests, Eve shows signs of great physiological excitement every time Patrick has sex.
+At the space center, Patrick sneaks into the lab and kills Dr. Orinsky, who was trying to contact Dr. Cromwell about the astronauts' blood samples.
 Analysis of the corpse reveals the presence of alien DNA, similar to, yet distinct from, Eve's.
-Baker is reunited with Press Lennox to contain the threat.
-The two contact Cromwell, who explains that Mars was rendered uninhabitable by an alien species, and that he was institutionalized to silence his opposition to the Mars mission.
+Baker reunites with former colleague Preston "Press" Lennox to contain the new threat and contact Cromwell, who reveals Mars was rendered uninhabitable by an alien species, he was institutionalized to silence his opposition to the Mars mission, and Orinsky tried to call him to confirm his fears.